 Next night, I’m in bed.
 I begin to drift.
 I startle myself awake, hearing things on the far side of the door.
 I shoot up in bed, sitting in the light from the rectangle of window above, my ear towards the door.

 I pull myself down the steps, out the door, across the lawn.
-I can’t move the way I want to, my arms heavy, the grass wet and swampy and the muck sucks at my ankles.
+I can’t move the way I want to.
+My arms are heavy, the grass wet and swampy, the muck sucks at my ankles.
 I cross the street and struggle against gravity to my old apartment door.
 Francis’ door.
 I ball my fist to pound on the door but it passes through, and I follow, off-balance.
 Inside, two bodies wrestle on the floor.
 The owner rolls me over and straddles me with a knife.
 He plunges the blade into my belly and rips me up to my throat.

-My scream is faint and distant.
-I push hard to make it come.
+My scream is faint and seems to come from elsewhere, far away, not from me.
+I push hard to make it come from my own mouth.
 I scream with all I’ve got but I can barely hear it.
-I scream as hard as I can and –
+I scream as hard as I can and —

 I wake myself up, jolt upright, clenching the covers.
 Streetlights shine through the one small rectangle of window at street level, in the bedroom of my basement apartment.
 All is quiet.